AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/manage-digital-assets.md

    ![chlimage_1-229](assets/chlimage_1-229.png)

-1. Tap/click the appropriate Rotate icon to rotate the image clockwise or anti-clockwise.
+1. Select the appropriate Rotate icon to rotate the image clockwise or anti-clockwise.

    ![chlimage_1-230](assets/chlimage_1-230.png)

-1. Tap/click the appropriate Flip icon to flip the image horizontally or vertically.
+1. Select the appropriate Flip icon to flip the image horizontally or vertically.

    ![chlimage_1-231](assets/chlimage_1-231.png)

-1. Tap/click the **Finish** icon to save the changes.
+1. Select the **Finish** icon to save the changes.

    ![chlimage_1-232](assets/chlimage_1-232.png)